dimensions-xyz/dimensions-xyz/README.md

 # 👋 Hi there

-I have been learning and developing software since 2019.
+Since the year 2019, I've been actively engaged in learning and evolving in software development.

 ## That's all
 - 1 -> to be